PaysanCorrezien/GitignorRR/README.md

 ## 🚀 Executing program

-Simple use `gitignorrr` and pass a list of program/ language with a space between them
+Use `gitignorrr` and pass a list of program / language with a space between them
 ```
 gitignorrr phpstorm obsidian Linux
 ```
-If you install the autocompletion snippet just type the first letter and press <Tab> and if should autocomplete, if you have autocompletion for zsh enabled.
+If you install the autocompletion snippet just type the first letter and press Tab and if should autocomplete, if you have autocompletion for zsh enabled.

 ## 📆 ToDo

 - [ ] Show list of all languages available for gitignore (list from gitignore.io /api/list )
 - [ ] Cover errors
 - [ ] Improve Installation process
+- [ ] Find better way to manage completion and refresh of the list ( without function in zshrc )

 ## 🆘 Help